turbot/steampipe-plugin-wiz/docs/tables/wiz_cloud_config_rule.md

 # Table: wiz_cloud_config_rule

-The `wiz_cloud_config_rule` table can be used to query information about all the cloud configuration rule created.
+The `wiz_cloud_config_rule` table can be used to query information about all the cloud configuration rules.

-A **Cloud Configuration Rule** is a configuration check that applies to a specific cloud resource type — if a resource does not pass a **Rule**, a **Configuration Finding** is generated and associated with the resource on the **Security Graph**.
+A **Cloud Configuration Rule** is a configuration check that applies to a specific cloud resource type - if a resource does not pass a **Rule**, a **Configuration Finding** is generated and associated with the resource on the **Security Graph**.

 ## Examples